PacktPublishing/Machine-Learning-with-R-Third-Edition/README.md

-# Machine Learning with R
+# Machine Learning with R - Third Edition
-This is the code repository for Machine Learning with R, published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for Machine Learning with R - Third Edition, published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## About the Book
 Machine learning, at its core, is concerned with transforming data into actionable knowledge.
 R offers a powerful set of machine learning methods to quickly and easily gain insight from your data.